-When a participant first encounters a Combined Plan Partner to receive Title I Adult, Dislocated Worker, and Youth services, Title II Adult Education and Family Literacy Act (AEFLA) services, Title III Wagner-Peyser services, Title IV Vocational Rehabilitation (VR) services, Unemployment Insurance (UI) services, Senior Community Service Employment Program (SCSEP) services, Trade Adjustment Assistance (TAA) services, Jobs for Veterans State Grants Program services, or Temporary Assistance for Needy Families (TANF), he or she will pass through a program-specific intake procedure that will collect the minimal amount of information required to create an initial Common Intake Profile.
+Combined Plan Programs Point of Entry When a participant first encounters a Combined Plan Partner to receive Title I Adult, Dislocated Worker, and Youth services, Title II Adult Education and Family Literacy Act (AELLA) services, Title III Wagner-Peyser services, Title II Adult Education and Family Literacy Act (AELLA) services, Trade Adjustment Assistance (TAA) services, Jobs for Veterans State Grants Program services, or Temporary Assistance for Needy Families (TANF), he or she will pass through a program-specific intake procedure that will collect the minimal amount of information required to create an initial Common Intake Profile.
 In addition, the participant will answer a questionnaire composed of diagnostic questions submitted by each Combined Plan Partner.
 As the partner program's system transmits the intake profile and diagnostic question to the Mississippi WIOA Hub, the common system will either create a new Common Intake Profile or, if the participant has been registered previously, update the existing participant's Common Intake Profile with the newly collected information.
 The common system will respond to the Combined Plan Partner system with a Mississippi Works ID number that will enable future web service calls to transmit participant data by reference to a unique identifier.
-Based on answers provided to the diagnostic questions, the common system will automatically create electronic referrals to Combined Plan Partner services based on a decision tree.
-For example, if the participant signifies that he or she has recently lost a job, a referral may be made to MDES Combined Plan for Unemployment Services.
-When a Combined Plan Partner enrolls the participant in a service, the Programs Point of partner's case management system will transmit a service enrollment to the Mississippi WIOA Hub.
-This Entry service enrollment will reference both the participant's Mississippi Works ID and the unique identifier of the service itself, as listed in the Common Service Catalog.
-Some Combined Plan Partners will perform workforce-readiness assessments.
-Any assessments will be transmitted to the Mississippi WIOA Hub as an Assessment Outcome.
-Assessment Outcomes are any measurable attribute, such as a test score, that WIOA partners wish to associate with a participant in order to gauge future improvements.
-In the case of a basic education level assessment, which is expressed as a grade level, the Mississippi WIOA Hub will allow all subsequent grade-level scores to be entered as outcomes to be assessed for improvements relevant to WIOA performance measures.
-Assessment Outcomes will reference the Mississippi Works ID of the participant and the Common Assessment Catalog ID of the assessment and will include the participant's earned score.
-Combined Plan Partners often create agency-specific individual plans, and at the time of initial enrollment, basic plan elements such as overall goal and barriers to employment will be used to populate an initial Individualized Success Plan with an attached agency-specific addendum.
-The plan will then be transmitted to the Mississippi WIOA Hub.
-Once a participant has received core services from a Combined Plan Partner and is ready to pursue a workforce pathway, the Combined Plan Partner will either create and transmit a referral to workforce assessment services or provide these workforce services itself.
-For instance, MDHS (TANF) customers will be referred for workforce assessment services, and the referral will appear on staff dashboards in Mississippi Works Labor Exchange software in use at all One-Stop Centers and Providers.
+Based on answers provided to the diagnostic guestions, the common system will automatically create electronic referrals to Combined Plan Partner services based on a decision tree.
+For example, if the participant signifies that he or she has recently lost a job, a referral may be made to MDES for Unemployment Service.
+When a Combined Plan Partner will reference both the participant's Mississippi WIOA Hub.
+This service enrollment will reference both the partners wills that to assessment will be transmited to the Mississippi WIOA Hub.
+Sus a Assessment Outcome.
+Assessment Will Demoster as a syme sensement Outcome such as a test score, that WIOA Hub will allow all subsequent guest scores to be catered as outcomes to be assessed for improvements.
+In the case of a bas in the Mississippi WIOA Hub and will appear on staff dashboards in the Mississippi Works Labor Exchange software in use at all One-Stop Centers and Youth Providers.
+After a pathway is completed, the participant will be assessed again by a One-Stop Center or Youth Provider partner to update the participant's Individualized Success Plan and determine part steps Workforce Reassessment Provider partner to update the participant's Individualized Success Plan and determine next steps.
+The revised Individualized Success Plan will be transmitted to the Mississippi WIOA Hub.
 Reassessment will either determine that the participant needs to enter another pathway and begin the Pathway->Reassessment loop again or that the participant is ready to enter an exit strategy that will connect the work-ready participant to unsubsidized employment.
 Following the exit path, a referral to an exit strategy will be created and transmitted to the Mississippi WIOA Hub.
 Depending upon which exit strategy is chosen, staff for the relevant Combined Plan Partner will be notified of the referral.
-During the participant's exit strategy, any service enrollments into Common Service Catalog services will be transmitted to the Mississippi WIOA Hub.
-Some exit strategies involve two- or four-year credential attainment or the attainment of other recognized credentials from the Common Credential Catalog.
-Earned credential records will be transmitted to the Mississippi WIOA Hub.
-Exit Strategy Some exit strategies will involve further assessments.
-Assessment outcome records will be transmitted to the Mississippi WIOA Hub.
-Some credentials such as the Career Readiness Certificate (CRC) are awarded based on assessments.
-In the case of the CRC, both assessment and credential records will be created and transmitted to the Mississippi WIOA Hub.